Expecting a Baby

 What do I need to know?

 Whether longed for or entirely unplanned, pregnancy and childbirth is a life-changing event.
-It can throw the mother (and father) off the track for a while.
+It can throw parents off the track for a while.
 In this chapter, you will find out where to seek help and support during pregnancy, what rights you have, and what issues you need to consider and plan for before childbirth.

 What should I know?

-If you suspect that you are pregnant, you can buy a pregnancy test kit from a drugstore and pharmacy and take a pregnancy test at home.
+If you suspect that you are pregnant, you can buy a pregnancy test kit from a drug store and pharmacy and take a pregnancy test at home.
 If the test result is positive and you are pregnant, you should visit a gynaecologist.
 To find a gynaecologist you can check frauenaerzte-im-netz.de or ask your family doctor ("Hausarzt") for a referral.
-There are many gynaecologists available in Germany- you can easily find a female gynaecologist if you prefer so.
+There are many gynaecologists available in Germany - you can easily find a female gynaecologist if you prefer.

-Please note: In general, every woman, regardless of whether she is pregnant or not, should go to the gynaecologist at least once a year.
+Please note: In general, regardless of whether you are pregnant, it is advisable to visit a gynaecologist at least once a year.
 In Germany, the costs are covered by health insurance companies.
-If you are still in the asylum procedure, however, the costs will only be covered if you have acute pain or in case you are pregnant.
+If you are still in the asylum procedure, however, the costs will only be covered if you have acute pain or if you are pregnant.

-Every pregnant woman in Germany has a statutory right to medical care.
-The costs for such care are either taken over by your health insurance or the Social Welfare Office ("Sozialamt").
+Every pregnant person in Germany has a statutory right to medical care.
+The costs for such care are either covered by your health insurance or the Social Welfare Office ("Sozialamt").

 In the first months of pregnancy, you should visit your gynaecologist every four weeks- and during the last eight weeks, once every two weeks.
 Your gynaecologist will do a check up to make sure you and your child are healthy.
 At each appointment, your doctor will check your weigh, measure your blood pressure and test your urine and (sometimes) your blood.
 Plus, he/she will check the baby’s heartbeat.
 In the third, sixth and eighth months, an additional ultrasound test is performed to check the fetus's development.
 It is essential that you do not forget these checkups- checkups are the only way your doctor can recognise risks at an early stage and prevent further difficulties.
 Check your "Mutterpass" to find out which tests and checkups are necessary and when.
 "Mutterpass" is the booklet you will be handed at the first checkup when your gynaecologist established that you are pregnant.
 A full list of regular checkups will be recorded in there.